 While I still haven’t managed to read the whole of Karl Ove Knausgaard’s opus My Struggle (Volume Six still isn’t published in English anyway and some of them I just haven’t been able to get through) the way he wrote and published has been an inspiration.

 I really appreciate the way he didn’t feel obliged to follow the temporal sequence of his existence, but came out with things in what seemed to be almost episodically random order.
 The first published in English was A Death in the Family and he was writing it round about the same time as I was writing my own maternal mortality story.
 His revelations about his father, which caused a violent storm in his native Norway, were pretty gruesome.
-I had nothing of that kind to contribute.
-My mother had done some pretty awful things like most of us do, but she was nothing like the kind of horror he described his father to be.
+I had nothing so dramatic to contribute.
+My mother had done some pretty awful things but she was nothing like the kind of horror Karol Ove described his father to be.
 If anyone was a horror, it was me.
-Sixty-three at the time, I still thought I had to excel in my career.
-I still thought I was much more important than anybody else.
+Sixty-three at the time, I was still trying to excel in my career.
+I thought I was much more important than anybody else.
 This was not the frame of mind to be in when trying to help a 93 year old woman through the last year of her life.

 His other books had less to say to me, and I haven’t finished them all.
 Still, they are there on my Kindle and I dip in and out of them every once in a while.
 For all the sense of alienation and irritation Knausgaard is able to stir in me, I like the way he is trying to grapple with himself and come to terms with what a shit he was most of the time.